 Making an impulse purchase isn’t just satisfying, it’s human nature.² We’ll skip the evolutionary biology at play here; how the release of chemicals like dopamine, oxytocin, serotonin and endorphins go to work rewarding your customer’s decision to wrap their hands around a mega whoopie pie.
 We’ve all been there, we’ve all seen it…

-At the end of your meal your server asks the question that you know is coming “Did you save room for dessert?”
+At the end of your meal, your server asks the question that you know is coming “Did you save room for dessert?”
 For myself, and I’d venture to guess most of us, the almost automatic response is “No, thank you.”
 However, deep down we really do want a sweet treat.
 Cue the impulse purchase!
 At the host station is a display of desserts to choose from and boy are they tempting… But the check is already totaled, we think to ourselves, so why go through the hassle?
-Luckily, this establishment has trained their host staff well.
+Luckily, this establishment has trained its staff well.
 “Can I add anything else for you while I ring this up?”
-And there’s our window – we reach for the pumpkin chocolate chip cookies.
+And there’s our window — we reach for the pumpkin chocolate chip cookies.
 No host station?
 Servers check guests out?
 No problem.
 A well-trained server knows to offer… “I can bring the check right over, and just so you know, we have a number of desserts packaged and ready to go.”

-At lunch you pull into your favorite convenience store to fill up, grab a slice of pizza and a cold Pepsi.
+At lunch, you pull into your favorite convenience store to fill up, grab a slice of pizza and a cold Pepsi.
 While you’re waiting to pay you notice the customer in line ahead of you anxiously glancing around the store.
 They’re either getting ready to rob the place or they want something else.
 They’re in a hurry and they don’t want to lose their place in line.
 When they reach the register a basket of freshly baked cookies greets them.
-Without hesitation they snatch two and smile at the cashier “I’ll save one for later.”
+Without hesitation, they snatch two and smile at the cashier “I’ll save one for later.”
 “Sure you will!” comes the cashier’s cheeky response.

-Scenarios like these play out every day and everywhere in foodservice.
+Scenarios like these play out every day and everywhere in food service.
 Customers pay, and move on with their day, having accomplished what they came in for.
-As operators we have the opportunity to elevate that experience to an even higher level of satisfaction with impulse purchases.
+As operators, we have the opportunity to elevate that experience to an even higher level of satisfaction with impulse purchases.
 The best part is that customers are taking it upon themselves.
-The final decision is in their hands; literally if your placement is good.
+The final decision is in their hands; literally, if your placement is good.

-With dozens of product options available to sweeten profits for operations of all types and sizes (including labor saving ready-to-bake items or unique creations customized from mixes) increasing sales and customer loyalty at your operation could rest in something as simple as a fresh baked cookie.
+With dozens of product options available to sweeten profits for operations of all types and sizes (including labor saving ready-to-bake items or unique creations customized from mixes) increasing sales and customer loyalty at your operation could rest in something as simple as a freshly baked cookie.

 1: CNBC “Consumers cough up $5,400 a year on impulse purchases”; Sarah O’Brien; 2018